Why Become A Member of the AFA?

 Click here for Albinism Fellowship of Australia Constitution.

 Due to the Covid 19 pandemic, all events were put on hold to ensure the safety of members.
-As we are gradually coming out of Covid lockdown and restrictions are being eased, Queensland and South Australia are about to hold events (see the state pages).
+As we are gradually coming out of Covid lockdown and restrictions are being eased, we are about to hold events on or near June 13th for IAAD celebrations (see below).
 We hope that all in our community are safe and well, and look forward to catching up in person again soon in all states.